Auvernier: World heritage site

 It is home to the La Saunerie and Les Graviers prehistoric pile-dwelling (or stilt house) settlements which are part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.

+Archaeology

+Auvernier has given its name to the Auvernier culture, an archaeological culture of the Late Neolithic period (2700–2400 BC) that was widespread in Western Switzerland, particularly in the Three Lakes Region.

+First described in 1969 by Christian Strahm, the culture takes its name from the site of Auvernier - La Saunerie.
+The Auvernier culture, also considered a regional group of the Saône-Rhône culture of eastern France, shows strong similarities in its pottery with that of the Rhône plain and the eastern French Jura.
+From around 2735 BC, locally manufactured vessels from the region integrated forms and decorations from Corded Ware pottery, resulting in the Auvernier-Cordé mixed culture.
+Remains of this culture have been unearthed at many lakeside settlements in the Three Lakes Region, with the Auvernier culture being succeeded by the Bell Beaker culture (2450/2400–2200 BC).

 Politics

 In the 2007 federal election the most popular party was the SVP which received 21.72% of the vote.
 The next three most popular parties were the LPS Party (19.9%), the FDP (19.85%) and the SP (19.37%).
 In the federal election, a total of 702 votes were cast, and the voter turnout was 60.4%.

 Economy

 As of In 2010 2010, Auvernier had an unemployment rate of 3%.
 As of 2008, there were 43 people employed in the primary economic sector and about 12 businesses involved in this sector.
 117 people were employed in the secondary sector and there were 14 businesses in this sector.
 236 people were employed in the tertiary sector, with 68 businesses in this sector.
 There were 754 residents of the municipality who were employed in some capacity, of which females made up 41.5% of the workforce.